-To create its iconic, cantilevered west façade, columns connected to each slab were offset, and set tight to the exterior curtain to leave corner boardroom spaces with unobstructed views.
-The design required a structural solution that combined individual elements, making them behave together as a single entity seismically.
-Glotman•Simpson integrated the building’s structural elements through the use of thin-link slabs.
-Less than 250 millimeters thick, these discrete concrete slabs were integrated into the overall design and are able to effectively transfer loads throughout the structure, while supporting the architect’s overall vision for the project.
+In order to create the iconic cantilevered west façade, the columns connecting to each slab were offset and set tight to the exterior curtain, thus creating boardroom spaces with unobstructed views.
+The design required a structural solution that combined individual elements and caused them to behave together as a single entity seismically.
+Glotman Simpson integrated the building’s structural elements through the use of thin-link slabs.
+Less than 250 millimeters thick, these discrete concrete slabs were integrated into the overall design and are able to effectively transfer loads throughout the structure, while maintaining the architects overall vision for the project.

 BIM modelling was a critical component to completing this fast-tracked project.
 By utilizing BIM modelling, the Glotman Simpson team were able to strike a working balance between modeling expectations and the demands of an accelerated project schedule.

 The Faculty of Pharmaceutical Sciences building also addresses sustainability in several key areas, including building design and construction material.
 The two full-height atriums play a crucial role in channeling daylight to the interior, which offsets the need for artificial lighting.
 The atriums also act as the buildings “lungs” by balancing temperature and ventilation year-round.
 The facility is LEED Gold certified.

 A vibrant node for science on the campus, the building features many informal learning spaces where students are able to meet.
 This cleverly constructed layout allows creative ideas to grow outside of classroom spaces and promotes new methods for individual and collaborative research.